 - Novelty.
 The brain pays more attention to new things in the environment.

-Here’s how to design your website to grab attention and hold onto it in a world with short attention spans.
+Here’s how to grab attention with your content and hold onto it in a world with short attention spans:

 Neuroscientists say that novelty promotes information transmission.
 Our minds gravitate toward novelty.
 Not only does a novel experience capture our attention, it appears to be an essential need of the mind.